masterplan to Regenerate the Old Town

 - Create a framework that fosters inward investment in the cultural and creative sector and the built environment.

 Spencer Yard has been identified as having the most potential to kick start the regeneration of the area in the first phase of development.
 Spencer Yard is already home to a number of creative businesses on a key route from the station to the town centre, has the ability for short term and long term impact, and is home to the United Reform Church which is Grade II Listed and at risk of further deterioration if intervention doesn’t occur in the near future.
-More detail on this can be found on the Spencer Yard page.
+Restoration work has now started in this area.

 Other WDC owned sites that have been identified to support the Creative Quarter regeneration principles include Bath Place, Court Street and the Town Hall.
 We will continue to support WDC with the other sites as they come forward.